Help Fight Climate Change

 1. Holding corporate polluters responsible for their role in the climate crisis: Since the 1970s, the fossil fuel industry has known the environmental risks associated with burning fossil fuels and accurately predicted the timetable in which those changes would occur.
 Avoiding responsibility, the industry used its considerable clout to withhold the evidence from the public, undermine climate science, and hire consultants and lobbyists to derail health and environmental reforms.

 Now, the costs of the climate crisis continue to grow — it is estimated that at least $10 billion a year is needed to protect New Yorkers from the impacts of the climate crisis and to combat the climate crisis.
-We are calling for the creation of a “Climate Change Superfund,” modeled after the existing Superfund programs, as a way to raise funds for the state’s adaptation efforts in response to more frequent extreme storms, flooding, and other global warming impacts.
+This is why we called for the creation of a “Climate Change Superfund,” modeled after the existing Superfund programs, as a way to raise funds for the state’s adaptation efforts in response to more frequent extreme storms, flooding, and other global warming impacts.

-The Climate Change Superfund Act — which was passed by the New York State Legislature in June of 2024 but is still awaiting Governor Hochul’s signature — requires big oil companies to pay for damages caused by the climate crisis, with protections so that costs will not be passed on to consumers.
+*MAJOR VICTORY!
+In December of 2024, after an intense, multi-year campaign led by NYPIRG and our allies — and bolstered by an outpouring of grassroots support — Governor Hochul signed the Climate Change Superfund Act into law!
+This landmark legislation requires the world's biggest, richest oil companies to pay for damages caused by the climate crisis, with protections so that costs will not be passed on to consumers.
 Looking at past greenhouse gas emissions, this legislation will generate $3 billion a year and $75 billion in revenue over 25 years to fund climate protection and assistance programs, especially for disadvantaged and environmental justice communities.
 And it could fund massive statewide upgrades to roads, bridges, subways, and transit systems; unprecedented upgrades to storm water drainage and sewage treatment systems; preparing the power grid for stronger hurricanes and other severe storms; new systems to protect state residents from more frequent and deadly heatwaves; and responses to environmental and public health threats, such as algal blooms caused by a rapidly heating planet.
 Analyses have been conducted that show that the state can enact such a measure and do it in such a manner as to prohibit such assessments being passed on to consumers.
+Through this hard-earned win, New York made history as the second state to hold Big Oil accountable for climate damages and continues to show much-needed national (and even global) leadership on climate action.

 2. Tackling greenhouse gas emissions from buildings: Buildings are New York State and City’s top source of climate pollution.
 The International Energy Agency recently released a report stating that there cannot be new development of oil and gas fields, and have recommended a ban on gas and oil furnaces in new construction globally by 2025.
 A common sense and necessary solution is mandating that all new construction rely on electricity instead of fossil fuels.